-Although we believe that the net proceeds received from private placements including our October 2007 offering of shares of our common stock and warrants, will be sufficient to finance our currently-planned operations through the third fiscal quarter 2008, they will not be sufficient to meet the full fiscal year 2008, nor our longer-term cash requirements or cash requirements for the commercialization of certain products currently in development.
+Although we believe that the net proceeds received from private placements including our October 2007 offering of shares of our common stock and warrants, will be sufficient to finance our currently-planned operations for the near-term (approximately 12 months), such amounts will not be sufficient to meet our longer-term cash requirements or cash requirements for the commercialization of certain products currently in development.
 We will be required to sell additional equity or debt securities or enter into other financial arrangements, including relationships with corporate and other partners, to raise substantial additional capital during the five-to ten-year period of product development and the FDA testing through Phase III testing.
 Depending upon market conditions, we may not be successful in raising sufficient additional capital for our long-term requirements.
 If we fail to raise sufficient additional financing, we will not be able to develop our product candidates, we will be required to reduce staff, reduce or eliminate research and development, slow the development of our product candidates and outsource or eliminate several business functions.
 Even if we are successful in raising such additional financing, we may not be able to successfully complete planned clinical trials, development, and marketing of all, or of any, of our product candidates.
 In such event, our business, prospects, financial condition and results of operations could be materially adversely affected.
 We may be required to reduce our staff, discontinue certain research or development programs of our future products, and cease to operate.
-We may not be able to conduct our clinical trial for Lovaxin C. See "Management's Discussion and Analysis and Results of Operations."
+We may not be able to conduct our clinical trial for Lovaxin C. See "Management's Discussion and Analysis of Financial Condition and Plan or Operations."